Identifying Birds

 Corvids have a complicated reputation among backyard birders.
 Yes, they will eat eggs or nestlings if the opportunity arises.
 But the evidence that they meaningfully reduce songbird populations at the landscape scale is thin.
 What's clearer is everything corvids bring to a yard:

-• Early warning system.
+- Early warning system.
 Corvid alarm calls alert every other bird in the area to a hawk overhead.
+This is a form of mobbing behavior, the same cooperative defense strategy smaller songbirds use against crows themselves.

 Peanuts in the shell, suet, and black oil sunflower seeds attract corvids reliably.
 A scolding mob of crows almost always means a hawk or owl is nearby, which can help you spot raptors you might otherwise miss.
 Corvid calls carry far and change meaning with context; for a deeper look at reading bird sounds, see how to identify birds by their songs and calls.